-Depending on the physical parameters, two different kinds of helical systems are taken into account.
-Though structurally they look identical, in one case electron can hop in a few neighboring lattice sites, while in the other case, all possible hoppings are allowed.
-To inspect the effect of disorder, we apply an external electric field perpendicular to the helix axis.
-In presence of this field, the system maps to correlated disordered one following the well-known AAH model.
-Simulating the SRH and LRH helices within a TB framework, we compute ESH by taking the first-order derivative of the average energy.
-The results are analyzed both for the field-free and finite-field cases.
-And in the end, one important usefulness is discussed.
-The important and new findings of our work are as follows. \\ $\bullet$ In the low-temperature limit, the SRH helix exhibits higher ESH than the LRH one.
-The situation gets reversed in the limit of high temperatures. \\ $\bullet$ The difference between the ESHs of SRH and LRH helices decreases gradually with the field strength. \\ $\bullet$ Thermal response of the helices can be modulated selectively by the electric field. \\ $\bullet$ The interplay between the range of electron hopping and the regime of temperature plays an important signature in thermal response. \\ $\bullet$ The results are not that much sensitive to the chirality of the system.
-The right-handed and left-handed can be used almost on equal footing. \\ $\bullet$ Finally, from the analysis of ESH, defective helices and the location of defect sites can be estimated.
-That might be quite interesting in diagnosing defective cells and different diseases.
+Depending on the physical parameters, two distinct types of helical systems are considered.
+Despite their structural resemblance, one helical system allows electrons to hop across a few neighboring lattice sites, while in the other system, all possible hoppings are permitted.
+Every helix is exposed to an external electric field oriented perpendicular to its axis.
+Simulating the helices within a tight-binding framework, we calculate the ESH by taking the first-order derivative of the average energy.
+The average energy is determined by fixing the number of electrons, with the electrochemical potential computed self-consistently.
+The results are analyzed for both field-free and finite-field conditions under spinless and spinful scenarios.
+A significant utility of our findings is also discussed.
+The key and novel discoveries of our work are summarized as follows.\\ $\bullet$ In the low-temperature regime, the SRH helix demonstrates a higher ESH compared to the LRH helix.
+Conversely, this trend reverses in the high-temperature regime. \\ $\bullet$ The disparity in ESHs between SRH and LRH helices gradually diminishes with increasing field strength. \\ $\bullet$ The thermal response of the helices can be selectively modulated by the electric field. \\ $\bullet$ The interaction between the range of electron hopping and the temperature regime plays a significant role in determining the thermal response. \\ $\bullet$ The results are not highly sensitive to the chirality of the system.
+Both right-handed and left-handed configurations can be employed almost equally. \\ $\bullet$ Finally, through the analysis of ESH, it becomes possible to estimate defective helices and identify the locations of defect sites.
+This could be particularly intriguing for diagnosing faulty cells and various diseases.

-Our analysis can be utilized to investigate thermal responses in different kinds of such fascinating helices in the presence of higher order electron hopping.
+Our analysis can be employed to explore thermal responses in various types of these intriguing helices in the presence of higher-order electron hopping.